Director of Photography, Camera, Director, Producer, All Around Good Guy…

 What’s My Story?

 Since 1994, I have been successfully producing images and photos for Emmy nominated television shows, inspiring documentaries, reality television, professional sporting events, national news, and non-profit organizations.
 My creative vision, sensitivity to client needs and an understanding of production technology and techniques offers clients a level of expertise that is unique to the industry.

 When I begin a project with a new client, I do a lot of listening.
 I am interested in learning about who you are as a person.
 I ask a lot of questions.
 So tell me your story.

 I Am a “Cautionary Adventurer”.

 Proper preparation and planning is key to a successful project.
 No adventure is too big or too small to film.
 And the same goes for a story.
-And there is no better way to tell a story than through the recorded image: in video or photography.
+And there is no better way to tell a story than through the recorded image: in moving or still images.

-I am an explorer and travel to every town, city, village, mountain, ocean, jungle or dessert that I can.
-My adventures and hobbies – both in and out of the production world – have taken me all over the place and enabled me to carry this love of adventure into my career.
-From rock and ice climbing… to spelunking and Skydiving… to whitewater kayaking and rafting… to Scuba diving.
+I am an explorer and I want to travel to every town, city, village, mountain, ocean, jungle or dessert that I can.
+My adventures and hobbies – both in and out of the production world – have taken me all over the world and enabled me to carry this love of adventure into my career.
+From rock and ice climbing to spelunking and Skydiving; whitewater kayaking and rafting; and now as a PADI Dive Master.
 I love adventure!
-Most recently I attained my DIVE MASTER certification.
-So from land, air or sea, I want to TELL THE STORY.
+So from land, air or sea, I want to TELL YOUR STORY.
 It’s what I do.
-And this passion shows through in my work.
+And this passion will show in your story.

 I earned my B.A. in Broadcast / Cable and minored in Art / Photography from Penn State University.